VyeFox/flowhash/README.md

 Python3 hashing algorythm where the digest is executed as control flow instructions.

+## Info

+This repository exists to document the algorithm and tests is validity as a hashing algorithm.

+The implimentation provided is not meant to be efficient, and as it is currently, it is not.

+This sadly does mean as of right now (07-14-2022) certain tests of the algorithm will not adequately test its security.

 ## Story

 Hashing algorythms are defined by the following 2 properties: